Wednesday Practice Notes: Swinney loving the cold weather in Clemson

 *On evaluating cornerbacks, ball skills have become even more important.
 There is a lot of 7-on-7 tape that you can use to evaluate.
 The guys that Clemson recruits oftentimes don’t get a lot of balls thrown their way on defense.

 *On Amari Rodgers, Swinney says he is an elite, elite player and will be drafted fairly high and will go and have a great career.
-Rodgers was a running back most of her career and came to camp and they saw him at wideout and he reminded Swinney of former Panthers wide receiver Steve Smith.
+Rodgers was a running back most of his career and came to camp and they saw him at wideout and he reminded Swinney of former Panthers wide receiver Steve Smith.
 Has great influence in his routes and understands the defense.
 He has great body control and he is powerful and explosive and has worked so hard on cone work and ball work, and now the game has slowed down him for him and the ball really sticks to his hand.
 He sees everything and his confidence has gone higher and higher and higher, and he and Cornell Powell think they are going to catch everything.
 He is a combination of Adam Humphries and Hunter Renfrow.

 *Wide receiver Drew Swinney is healing up after collarbone surgery.
 Today was a better day for him.
 He has ten screws in his collarbone.